Strobesstrobes

 What is penetration testing in simple terms?

-It's a friendly, authorized hack.
-A security expert attacks your systems with permission to find weaknesses before a real criminal does, then reports exactly what they found and how to fix it.
+It is a friendly, authorized hack.
+A security expert attacks your systems with permission to find weaknesses before a real criminal does, then reports exactly what they found, how they exploited it, and how to fix it.

 What is the difference between penetration testing and ethical hacking?

 Ethical hacking is the broad discipline of using offensive skills legally and with permission.
-Penetration testing is a specific, scoped engagement within that discipline, usually time-boxed and aimed at a defined target.
+Penetration testing is a specific, scoped, usually time-boxed engagement within that discipline, aimed at a defined target with a deliverable at the end.

 How long does a penetration test take?